jadamb13/automated-job-tracker/README.md

 - `config`:
     - `config.py`: file to store configuration data such as:
       - URL to access job dashboard
-      - File path to `geckodriver` web browser engine for Firefox WebDriver and output file(s)
+      - File paths to output files and `geckodriver` web browser engine for Firefox WebDriver
       - Rev username and password (stored and accessed from local `.env` file)
       - XPATHs for page elements used by Selenium
 - `src`: